The place where Independent working men and women work

 • Terms allows post period back charges if Vonage determines that you are in the above categories - see below for a brief discussion of our telephone use.

-• Vonage asks an addition $10 a month for a dedicated "fax line".
+• Vonage asks an additional $10 a month for a dedicated "fax line".
 We might fax 5 or 10 times a year from our computer but we used our regular land line.
 We'll skip the Vonage Fax number offer.
 Our faxes are sent from our computer which is daisy chained to our phone lies.

 • We have not tested faxing via the (non-dedicated fax) regular line Vonage service.
 (We'll use our existing Verizon land line for now - Verizon DSL internet phone service literature says their internet phone option works with faxing at no cost

-• Vonage starts offering bait and switch plan in March 2010 - $15 ($14.99) per month then higher thereafter with a one year contract - we haven't looked deeper into this plan
+• Vonage starts offering bait and switch plan in March 2010 - $15 ($14.99) per month then higher thereafter with a one year contract - we haven't looked deeper into this plan.

 Digital Internet Phone limitations and Land Line Phone Limitations